 In the course of life of any person or business a certain insurance question is bound to present itself.
-Whether property insurance or bodily harm insurance, the policy provisions, as cryptic as they may seem, are not the final word.
-They are subject to a branched scheme of laws that should be considered to reach the meaning and limits of the insurance cover.
+Whether property insurance or bodily harm insurance, the policy provisions, even if they appear cryptic, are not the final word, since they are subject to a branched scheme of laws that should be understood to reach the meaning and limits of the insurance cover.

 We have the understanding and expertise in insurance law required to allow us to advise and represent in the thicket of insurance issues.
 Whether you are an insurance company, a business or an individual, we are here to clarify and explain the language of the insurance contract (policy) and the law.
 This enables you to inspect your legal status, whether as an insurance contract party or a third party.

 Insurance covers include property, liability and body insurance, and the most common insurances are: